wojciechmarek/the-canvas-paint/README.md

 To practice the usage of canvas HTML element, React, TypeScript, Material UI, and other technologies.

+## Features

+The current version of the app supports the following features:

+- Drawing on the canvas
+- Changing the tool: pen, brush, spray, blur, eraser
+- Changing the tool's color
+- Changing the tool's size
+- Previewing the tool's size and color

 ## Demo

 The live demo is available at [https://the-canvas-paint.vercel.app/](https://the-canvas-paint.vercel.app/).

-## Screenshots
+## Screenshot

-The Canvas Paint with an demo image 😎:
+The Canvas Paint with a demo image 😎:

 ![demo](./screenshot/demo.png)